 Trauma to Primary Teeth

-The severe injuries to primary teeth happen at two to three years of age-group.
+Severe injuries to primary teeth happen at two to three years of age group.
 It usually includes displacement of teeth, fracture, or avulsion.

 Injury to Primary Incisor